 - 40% saw an improvement in breath and odor.

-We set out to create the healthiest – and tastiest – animal meat-free dog food possible.
-We knew our unique blend of koji and yeast proteins delivered a delicious and savory flavor that dogs loved in our testing.
-So did our customers’ dogs.
+We set out to create the healthiest – and tastiest – dog food possible free of animal products.
+We knew our unique blend of koji and yeast proteins delivered a delicious and savory flavor that dogs loved in our testing phase – and it turns out our customers’ dogs did too!

 When we asked, “How does your dog like the taste of Wild Earth?” over 67% replied “Loved it!” and another 25% “Likes it.”
 That’s about 92% that favor our distinctive flavor, and only 6.2% said “It’s okay” and 1.9% “Doesn’t like it.”